Media Guide

 The second consideration is that the restricted areas are off-limits to all but authorized personnel.
 This measure has been taken to ensure a secure airfield environment.
 Unauthorized access to the airfield is not permitted and will result in your arrest.

-Media members are welcome in public areas that include but are not limited to terminal lobbies and hallways before the entrances of security screening areas at FLL.
-Public areas include parking lots, garages, and designated aircraft observation areas.
+Media members are welcome in public areas at FLL, including terminal lobbies and hallways before the entrances of security screening areas.
+These areas also include parking lots, garages, and designated aircraft observation areas.

 Photography and videotaping of the security checkpoints at the entrance to each concourse are prohibited.
 These security screening areas, the equipment, screening procedures, and personnel may not be photographed according to Airport security policy.